 Smoking has fallen out of favor lately for a lot of good reasons.
-It's known to cause cancer and other health problems, makes your breath and clothing smell pretty bad, and is banned from most public places in the United States.
+It's known to cause cancer and other health problems, make your breath and clothing smell pretty bad, and is banned from most public places in the United States.
 However, it's not the only nicotine product on the market these days.
-Enter, vaping.

 E-cigarette companies are seeing brisk sales, and seem to be the latest addictive habit of choice for Americans.
 It's less offensive in public than cigarettes and has a "safer" image.
 While vaping is probably slightly less harmful than smoking, that's a pretty low bar.

 You might think that even if vaping isn't much better for you than smoking, then at least it's got to be better for the people around you and your pets.
 Think again.
 Here's why it's a bad idea to vape around your pets—or at all.

 Parents need to be on the lookout for teen vaping because chances are, it's happening at a school near you.
 Unfortunately, many teens have bought into the "cool" image of vaping.
 Fewer teens are smoking these days, but many have started vaping instead.

 Vaping's rise as a cool trend may have to do with several factors: people think they're safer, they're less smelly in public, and they come in a range of types and flavors.

 On top of that, aggressive e-cigarette marketing has created an appealing image that has had a major impact on sales.
 In 2015 alone, the e-cigarette brand JUUL spent over $1 million on ads to boost the image of vaping, and it worked.
 The e-cigarette business is booming.